 Okay, it’s been about an hour since your last meal and you feel like a snack or dessert.
 Here’s a couple of good choices, both considered Hawaii cuisine but are imports from the plantation days.
 The first which hails from Portugal is a sugar-covered deep-fried ball of dough called a malasada.
 Just two rules of thumb for malasada, stick to the plain sugar ones (skip filled, or alternate flavored ones), and eat it as soon as you get it.
 If the place selling malasada isn’t making them as you order it or doesn’t have a fast turnaround, you probably aren’t getting it at the right place.
 I would recommend getting them at Leonard’s Bakery in Kapahulu, the Leonard’s Truck in Waikele, or possibly Pipeline Bakery in Kaimuki.

 The second comes from Japan and is a syrup covered cone of shaved ice known here as “shave ice”.
 In Hawaii’s warm climate, it’s always a good time to eat something cool.
 There’s usually a large selection of tropical flavors so make sure to go with at least 2 as sometimes its the mix of flavors that makes it good.
 If ice cream is an option, go with it, and pay the extra for the holder as things can get sticky in a hurry.
 On the north shore, Matsumoto’s or Aoki’s are fine choices, and in town, there’s a Shimazu in Kalihi and in Kapahulu.

-There’s actually a ton more Hawaii cuisines and topics to cover but this is a good start for people new to the islands so I’ll put a pin it here and come back at a later date with a part two.
-If you have any questions or comments about the topics posted, feel free to ask them in the comments section below, also post your own suggestions for new Hawaii travelers if you have some good ones.
+There’s actually a ton more Hawaii cuisines and topics to cover but this is a good start for people new to the islands so I’ll put a pin in it here and come back at a later date with a part two. (editor’s note: part two now available) If you have any questions or comments about the topics posted, feel free to ask them in the comments section below, also post your own suggestions for new Hawaii travelers if you have some good ones.